Jacinda Ardern: 2017 general election

-During the general election held on 23 September 2017, Ardern retained her Mount Albert electorate seat by a margin of 15,264 votes.
+At the general election held on 23 September 2017, Ardern retained her Mount Albert electorate seat by a margin of 15,264 votes.
 Labour increased its vote share to 36.89 per cent while National dropped back to 44.45.
 Labour gained 14 seats, increasing its parliamentary representation to 46 seats, the best result for the party since losing power in 2008.

 The rival Labour and National parties lacked sufficient seats to govern alone and held talks with the Greens and New Zealand First parties about forming a coalition.
 Under the country's mixed-member proportional (MMP) voting system, New Zealand First held the balance of power and chose to be part of a coalition government with Labour.

-Prime minister (2017–2023)
+Prime Minister (2017–2023)

 First term (2017–2020)

 On 19 October 2017, New Zealand First leader Winston Peters agreed to form a coalition with Labour, making Ardern the next prime minister.
 This coalition received confidence and supply from the Green Party.
 Ardern named Peters as deputy prime minister and Minister of Foreign Affairs.
 She also gave New Zealand First five posts in her government, with Peters and three other ministers serving in Cabinet.
-The next day, Ardern confirmed that she would hold the ministerial portfolios of National Security and Intelligence; Arts, Culture and Heritage; and Vulnerable Children; reflecting the shadow positions she held as Leader of the Opposition.
-Her position as Minister for Vulnerable Children was later replaced with the role of Minister for Child Poverty Reduction, while New Zealand First MP Tracey Martin took on the role of Minister for Children.
+The next day, Ardern indicated her intention to take ministerial responsibilities in the National Security and Intelligence; Arts, Culture and Heritage; and children's portfolios; reflecting the shadow positions she held as Leader of the Opposition.
+She wanted to appoint herself the Minister for Children but was advised that role was too large to hold alongside her other responsibilities; instead, Ardern became the first Minister for Child Poverty Reduction.
 She was officially sworn in by Governor-General Dame Patsy Reddy on 26 October, alongside her ministry.
 Upon taking office, Ardern said that her government would be "focused, empathetic and strong".

 Ardern is New Zealand's third female prime minister after Jenny Shipley (1997–1999) and Helen Clark (1999–2008).
 She is a member of the Council of Women World Leaders.
 Entering office aged 37, Ardern is also the youngest individual to become New Zealand's head of government since Edward Stafford, who became premier in 1856 also aged 37.
 On 19 January 2018, Ardern announced that she was pregnant, and that Winston Peters would take the role of acting prime minister for six weeks after the birth.
 Following the birth of a daughter, she took her maternity leave from 21 June to 2 August 2018.